 About this Research Topic

-Submission is open to articles (research articles, reviews, comments, etc.) on topics covering mechanistic insights into all forms of PCD, with a special focus on (but not restricted to) crosstalks between cell death pathways, mitochondrial involvement therein, classical as well as non-conventional roles of cell death regulators (e.g. BCL-2 family, IAP members, RIPK1/3), caspases and cell death activated immune responses.
+Submission is open to articles (research articles, reviews, comments, etc.) on topics covering mechanistic insights into all forms of PCD, with a special focus on (but not restricted to) crosstalk between cell death pathways, mitochondrial involvement therein, classical as well as non-conventional roles of cell death regulators (e.g. BCL-2 family, IAP members, RIPK1/3), caspases and cell death activated immune responses.
 We also encourage submissions of robust observations with minimal mechanistic insight to be submitted as Brief Research Reports.

 Keywords: apoptosis, necroptosis, pyroptosis, mitochondria, Bcl-2